sagemath/sagewiki_to_gh-2022-10-10/graph_plotting.md

  * Tachyon plots are here!!

+   .
+The Dodecahedron,
 attachment:dod3d.png

+   . and the Four Cube
+attachment:4cube3d.png

  * Interactive graph viewing (i.e. spin it around...) will hopefully be available by March.